Mandatory muzzle for dogs

-Some special permits are available for certain cities, for example if it can be proven that although the dog is a listed dog, it is still very peace-loving.
+Some special permits exist, for certain cities, for example, if it can be proven that although it is a list dog, it is still very peace-loving.

-In general, however, safety is paramount, which usually requires wearing a muzzle and leash.
+In general, however, safety is paramount, which means that forthe most part a muzzle and leash must be worn.